 About

-Wood Fired Pottery School is an artist-run pottery school in New Lynn, Tāmaki Makaurau.
-Led by Jack Tilson and Kristal Gallagher.
+Wood Fired Pottery School is an artist-run pottery studio based at our home in New Lynn, Tāmaki Makaurau (Auckland).

 Directions: We are a 9 min walk from New Lynn transport hub, at 25a Titirangi Road, New Lynn, Auckland 0600